 The CCP Benchmark

 A CCP-labeled credit is now a prerequisite for many institutional investors.
 It requires projects to prove robust social safeguards and absolute additionality.
-Without a CCP label, credits are increasingly being relegated to the 'speculative' bin.
+As integrity standards evolve, CCP-labelled credits are increasingly viewed as lower-risk assets by many institutional buyers.

 Additionality Is Becoming Far More Aggressive